French Island is a gem of a destination for a day trip from Phillip Island.

 Koalas slumber in the trees along the road.
 Luckily the swamp gums in the road reserve are not tall so it was easy to get close up to the koalas – they are quite content to pose as they dreamily observe us!

-Flocks of Cape Barren geese grazed in paddocks.
+Flocks of Cape Barren geese graze in paddocks.

 We stop to admire an area of hyacinth orchids, growing in the bushland.
 Visiting in January, the orchids were in full bloom of beautiful purple/mauve flowers on tall slender stems.

 The island is home for at least 86 species of native orchids – a treat for flora enthusiasts.
 The Island spider orchid is unique to French Island.

 Across the island from Tankerton is the barge landing – the lifeline for islanders transporting stock and machinery, plus other large goods to and from Corinella on the mainland.

 Nearby, pairs of white-bellied sea eagles nest in tall dead trees.

 This bird is the second largest of Australia’s eagles with a wing span of around 200cm.
 Unfortunately, due to habitat loss this magnificent bird is classified as endangered.

 We hope to see the short-beaked echidna but without luck even though they are fairly common on the island.
 Maybe we are too busy making sure there are no snakes on the path!

 Another faunal resident of French Island is the long-nosed potoroo.
 This nocturnal marsupial is the size of a rabbit but with a tail about 200cm long and a long pointed nose.